Business and Finance

 • The employees

-Nestle is one of the fast growing company and it focuses very concisely on the corporate social responsibilities in order to maximize its profit in the industry and it could only be possible by creating social sharing values (Day, 2014).
-Nestle focuses on the corporate social responsibilities to visualize its impact on the society decisions and activities or its impact on organization’s prosperity.
+Nestle is one of the fast-growing companies, and it focuses very concisely on corporate social responsibilities in order to maximize its profit in the industry, and it could only be possible by creating social sharing values (Day, 2014).
+Nestle focuses on corporate social responsibilities to visualize its impact on society’s decisions and activities or its impact on the organization’s prosperity.
 This could help them to maximize profit.
-For this regard, Nestle emphasize on creating values for rural development nutrition and water.
+In this regard, Nestle emphasizes creating values for rural development, nutrition and water.
 Hence, it is significantly important for the corporate activities.
-However, it is vigorous to its value chain.
+However, it is vigorous in its value chain.

-• The focuses on waters as it is the lifeline for the people and one of the essential element of production
+• The focus on water as it is the lifeline for the people and one of the essential elements of production

-• The focus on rural development as it is essential to determine the farmer’s well-being, workers, and countryside communities in order to inherent the long term success for the Nestle activities of business (Lock, 2016).
+• The focus is on rural development as it is essential to determine the farmer’s well-being, workers, and countryside communities in order to inherit the long-term success of the Nestle activities of the business (Lock, 2016).

-• The focus on nutrition because it is the main element of health foundation and the business of Nestle is known for the enterprise of wellness, health, and nutrition.
+• The focus is on nutrition because it is the main element of the health foundation, and the business of Nestle is known for the enterprise of wellness, health, and nutrition.

-Hence, the major Nestle contribution to the society is categorized into five major categories.
-These categories are signified into the various policies stated as below.
+Hence, the major Nestle’s contribution to society is categorized into five major categories.
+These categories are signified in the various policies stated below.
 Such policies will help Nestle for sustainable growth and profit maximization.

 Nestle CSR Policies